-Firstly, learners have a traditional learning style because their learning process almost depends on the teacher -"Teacher Center".
-This means that teacher plays an important role in numerous activities such as giving explanations of difficult things, raising questions to learners for further checking their understanding, responding to learners' questionable issues and giving technological instructions.
+Firstly, learners have traditional learning style because their learning process almost depends on the teacher -"Teacher Center".
+This means that teacher plays an important roles in numerous activities giving explanations of difficult things, raising questions to learners for further checking understading, respoding learners's questionable issues and giving technological instructions.
 Moreover, learners consider instructors' presence is significantly necessary.
 Especially in Video conferences, teachers' presence is highly appreciated.
-Learners express their interests when face to face on screen with the instructor (60%).
-This illustrates that learners rely on teacher much.
+Learners express their interests when face to face on screen with the instructor (60%). illustrates that learners rely on teacher much.
 Additionally, learners have passive learning ("passive learners and active learners" (Lee & Lehman, 1993) due to they are not active enough in raising questions or sharing opinion.
 Furthermore, learners just wait for teachers' explanations or listen to what teacher delivered - a passive perception of lectures.

-Secondly, participants are believed to have willpower shortage because learners themselves have not overcome all difficulties when they give complaint of having full learning schedule and they also have neglect attitude in learning such as waiting for teachers' explanation.
-Learners are evaluated that they do not have strong passion for English learning because of lacking competitive spirit.
-Some learners have no self -motivations when their online learning mainly supports satisfying their work or meeting requirements of academic learning instead of enjoying online English courses for obtaining knowledge and getting improvement.
+Secondy, participants are believed to have willpower shortage because learners themselve have not overcome all difficulties when they give complaint of having full learning schedule and they also have neglect attitude in learning such as waiting for techers' explanation.
+Learners are evaluated that they do not have strong passion of English learning because of lacking competitive spirit.
+Some of learners have no self -motivations when their online learning mainly supports for satisfying their work or meeting requirements of academic learning instead of enjoying online English coure for obtaining knowledge and getting improvement.

-Thirdly, referring to learning methods, most learners have a passive learning way.
+Thirdly, refering to learning methods, most learners have passive learning way.
 It means that they are not active in their learning just waiting for teacher's instructions ("passive learners and active learners" (Lee & Lehman, 1993).
 They also expressed their traditional learning methods with reading books and looking up in dictionary instead of surfing websites for other learning resources.
-Especially, most learners enjoy studying from teachers.
-However, some of them are quite active in their learning when enjoying taking part in classroom activities and more than half of learners have skill of online autonomy.
+Especially, most of learners enjoy studying from the teachers.
+However, some of them are quite active in their learning when enjoying to take part in classroom activities and more than a half of learners have skill of online autonomy.

-Indeed, with a variety of learning methods and motivations listed in the tables above, it is easily concluded that learners certainly have different perceptions of online English learning.
-Whenever learners express their different perceptions in one learning system, this leads to different barriers in online English learning.
-These barriers are not bey on the abilities of deeply taking in knowledge, actively participating in classroom activities, earlier complete all online tasks or exercises, accurately applied the language taught in online course, easily attain the achievable goals as planned.
-Evidence shows that learners who are active, easy to get in touch with lessons in an autonomous way, need not waiting for teachers' instructions, naturally raising questions for further information, and so on.
-Similarly, learners having good learning methods, easily memorize what has been taught, and have good skills in autonomy and getting development.
+Indeed, with a variety of learning methods and motivations listed in the tables above, it is easily concluded that learners certainly have different perceptions in online English learning.
+Whenever learners express their different perceptions in one learning systems, this leads to different barriers in online English learning.
+These barriers are not beyon the abilities of deeply taking in knowledge, actively participating in class room activities, earlier complete all online tasks or exercises, accurately applied the language taugh in online course, easily attain the achievable goals as planned.
+Evidence shows that learners who are active, easily to get in touch with lessons in an autonomous way, need not waiting for teachers' insructions, naturally raising questions for further information, and so on.
+Similarly, learners having good learning mehods, easily memorize what have been taught, and have good skills in autonomy and getting development.

 Moreover, learners also reveal their learning perspectives of online English learning in three different scales as some learners feel interested in online learning while others said that it is just neutral, or even some learners have no interest in it.
-This leads to barriers of learning motivations such as having no willpower or strong determination to overcome all difficulties whenever encountered in learning course.
+This leads to barriers of learning motivations such as having no willpower or strong determination to overcome all difficulties whenver encounterd in learning course.